Joera/fluence-in-chrome-extension/README.md

 Finding out what would work is above my paygrade ;) It would be great if you can find a solution!
 Please note that this is chrome extension Manifest v3, which has some major hotly debated changes since v2, but - as i understand - will become the standard.

 When you make changes in the code, the watch function will take care of the compile.
-You only need to click "update" in extension window and re-oen the dev-tools
+You only need to click "update" in extension window and re-open the dev-tools